-Joey Cohn has been a jazz fan for many years, dating back to when he was an on-air jazz host at KUAT radio while attending the University of Arizona in Tucson.
-Later in his broadcast career, Joey worked within commercial media in such roles as radio rock DJ, as well as music host for a nationally syndicated TV show on the Music Channel.
+Joey Cohn has worked in public radio for many years, dating back to when he was an on-air Jazz Host at KUAT, while attending the University of Arizona in Tucson.
+Later in his broadcast career, Joey worked in commercial radio and television in Phoenix.

 Director of Content